ObjFW/ObjFW/README.md

   Git commits are not signed, so if you want to check the signature of an individual commit, branch head or tag, please use Fossil.

-<h1 id="installation">Installation</h1>
+<h1 id="building-from-source">Building from source</h1>

-  To install ObjFW, just run the following commands:
+  To build ObjFW from source and install it, just run the following commands:

     $ ./configure
     $ make